Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_line_period/tests/TEST_INSTRUCTIONS.rst

-Setup:
+Add product:

 - Open rental order "S00021"
+- Search for "Projector" and and remove the item

+Pickup:

+- Open rental order "S00028" and abort
+- Open rental order "S00021"
-- Change start date to next monday and return date friday after monday
+- Change start date to next monday and return the following
 - Check if dates are updated on products
 - Confirm the order
 - Click on pickup and validate both lines
+- Select all lots for printer

 Partial return:

 - Click return
 - For conference room set 0.0
-- For pojector set 2.0
+- For printer remove "PRINT003"
 - Select return date 2 days after start date
-- Click apply
+- Click validate
 - Check if Odoo splitted the line into two lines
+- Check if the lots are assigned correctly

 Extend period: